pgustafs/fastapi_zero_to_hero_tutorial/chapter-02/README.md

-from sqlalchemy import engine_from_config, pool from alembic import context from sqlmodel import SQLModel from app.models import * # Import all models from app.core.config import settings
+from sqlalchemy import engine_from_config, pool from alembic import context from sqlmodel import SQLModel
+# Add a comment to tell the ruff linter to ignore this line
+from app.models import *  # noqa: F403
+from app.core.config import settings

 config = context.config